Communication: Public Relations

 Meet the Faculty

-I teach rhetorical theory and all courses in the PR concentration including journalism, interviewing, and photography.
-I currently serve as department chair and lead a study abroad program in Paris.
+Thomas J. Roach teaches rhetorical theory and all courses in the PR concentration including journalism, interviewing and photography.
+He currently serves as department chair and leads a study abroad program in Paris.

-Deanna is currently a Continuing Lecturer.
+Deanna Francoeur-Schmidt is currently a continuing lecturer.
 Besides teaching, she sits on the CCA’s assessment and marketing committees.
 She is a member of the grade appeal committee and the advisor for the PR club.